-Sacituzumab govitecan (SG) is an ADC that combines an anti-Trop-2 monoclonal antibody with the cytotoxic agent SN-38, a topoisomerase I inhibitor, allowing targeted delivery of chemotherapy to Trop-2-expressing tumors [84].
-CC often exhibits high Trop-2 expression, making SG a plausible candidate for treatment [85].
-Patients with advanced CC who are resistant or intolerant to chemotherapy are being recruited for the EVER-132-003 trial, a multicenter, multi-cohort phase II clinical study that includes SG in the treatment of various solid malignancies.
-An interim review revealed a 50% ORR and no new safety concerns [72].
-For r/m CC patients, SG may represent a new targeted treatment option for those who overexpress Trop-2.
+Sacituzumab govitecan (SG) is an ADC that works by combining an anti-Trop-2 monoclonal antibody with the cytotoxic agent SN-38, a topoisomerase I inhibitor, allowing targeted delivery of chemotherapy to Trop-2 expressing tumors(84).
+CC often exhibits high Trop-2 expression, making SG a plausible candidate for treatment (85).
+Patients with advanced CC who are resistant or intolerant to chemotherapy are being recruited for trial EVER-132-003, a multicenter, multi-cohort clinical phase II trial that includes SG in the treatment of patients with various solid malignancies.
+An interim review revealed a 50% ORR and no new warning signs (72).
+For r/m CC patients, SG might be a new targeted treatment option for CC patients who overexpress Trop-2.

-As with other cancers, the role of ADCs in CC treatment is promising.
-ADCs could revolutionize the treatment landscape for CC by offering a more precise and effective option and may provide new hope as first- or second-line treatments, especially for patients with limited responses to conventional approaches.
-Combining ADCs with existing therapies such as immunotherapy, radiation, or other targeted treatments-could enhance their effectiveness, and future research into these combinations may provide valuable insights.
-As novel therapies like ADCs emerge, identifying biomarkers that predict response to various treatments becomes increasingly critical.
+Like other cancers, the role of ADC in CC treatment is promising.
+ADC could revolutionize the treatment landscape for CC by offering a more precise and effective option and may provide new hope as first- or second-line treatments, especially for patients who have limited responses to conventional approaches.
+The combinations between ADC and existing therapies like immunotherapy, radiation, or other targeted therapies could enhance their effectiveness, and in the future, research into combinations with these treatment modalities could provide answers.
+As novel therapies like ADC emerge, identifying biomarkers that predict response to various treatments becomes even more critical.